sail

 README:

 Sail is available as a Python package on PyPI.
-You can install it using pip
+You can install it along with PySpark in your Python environment.

 Option 1: Command Line Interface You can start the local Sail server using the sail